deficollective/defiscan/src/content/protocols/pancakeswap-v2/pancakeswap-v2.md

 # Summary

 PancakeSwap V2 is an automated market maker on BNB Smart Chain, a fork of [Uniswap v2](/protocols/uniswap-v2-ethereum) extended with an incentive layer.
 Users exchange `BEP-20` tokens through liquidity pools, with trading fees distributed to the liquidity providers and the protocol.
-Holders of liquidity-provider (LP) tokens can also deposit them in their corresponding _Farm_ to receive additional `CAKE` incentives.
+LPs can lock their LP tokens in the _Incentive Layer_ to receive additional yield in form of `CAKE` tokens.

 # Ratings Overview

 ## Chain

-Deployed on Binance Smart Chain.
+This review is based on the BNB chain deployment

 > Chain score: Low